ridwansr08/Prediction-of-the-number-of-Correctional-occupancy/README.md

 9. Create interactive charts using echart

 ## Insight
-The Indonesian government, especially the Ministry of Law and Human Rights, must immediately make new policies, or change existing policies to reduce the number of convicts and detainees.
-Because, as of December 31, 2021, the total capacity of prisons/detention centers in Indonesia is 132,107
+The Indonesian government, especially the Ministry of Law and Human Rights :
+1. must immediately make new policies, or change existing policies to reduce the number of convicts and detainees.
+2. Creating a new prison. but very expensive, Estimated around 100 billion rupiah for 1000 people

+Because, as of December 31, 2021, the total capacity of prisons/detention centers in Indonesia is 132,107 with data December 31, 2021, Overcapacity is 107,74% with data Predict June 2022, Overcapacity is 114.67%

+What will happen if an overcapacity prison occurs?
+1. It is difficult to carry out coaching in prisons
+2. Worried about infectious diseases
+3. It is easy to disturb order in prisons